 - If you have anything like old paint or chemicals lying around read up on how to get rid of that stuff.
 Pouring it down the drain, say, is a big no and in my city our regular garbage truck won’t pick it up.
 Sometimes stores will take things like that back or it can be brought to the dump.

-While it may seem like a boring, annoying, long and labor-intensive job, I promise it’ll feel so good when you step into your clean and neat garage.
-Take it a bit at a time and you’ll be there with a few dedicated days of effort.
-Good on you!
+While it may seem like a boring, annoying, long and labor-intensive job, I promise it’ll feel amazing when you step into your newly clean and neat garage.
+Take it a piece at a time and you’ll get there with just a few dedicated blocks of effort.